eupston/Deepbox/README.md

 - [Frugally Deep](https://github.com/Dobiasd/frugally-deep): Used for inferencing Keras models in C++
 - [Essentia](https://github.com/MTG/essentia): Used to extract audio features for training and inference.
+- [Juce](https://github.com/WeAreROLI/JUCE): Used as the core audio plugin framework